Tim-Marder/Python-Web-Server/README.md

 ### SUMMARY

-[Provide a short description of your program's functionality, no more than a couple sentences]: #
+[Provide a short description of your program's functionality, no more than a couple sentences]: # Server provides access to the html file and handles incorrect requests with a 404 response.
 ### NOTES, KNOWN BUGS, AND/OR INCOMPLETE PARTS

 [Add any notes you have here and/or any parts of the project you were not able to complete]: #